Crimson Gold: Plot

-Mentally ill pizza delivery man Hossein attempts to rob a jewelry store, but the Jeweler refuses to cooperate.
-The Jeweler triggers the alarm of the store.
-Hossein kills the Jeweler and, after some deliberation, takes his own life.
+Mentally ill pizza delivery man Hossein attempts to rob a jewelry store with his friend and co-worker Ali.
+The jeweler refuses to cooperate and triggers the alarm of the store.
+Hossein kills the jeweler and, after some deliberation, takes his own life.

-Days before his death, Hossein is told by his friend, co-worker, and partner-in-crime Ali that everything is cleared for Hossein's marriage to Ali's sister (named "The Bride" in the credits).
+Days before his death, Hossein is told by Ali that everything is cleared for his marriage to Ali's sister.
 Ali empties a purse he had snatched, where they find a slip of paper with the address of a jewelry store and a figure of 75 million tomans.
-A con artist, The Man in the Tea House, overhears the conversation and informs them on pickpocketing.
-Hossein, naturally sensitive to his social status, is somewhat offended by the con artist's automatic classification of him and Ali as mere pickpockets.
-Later on, Hossein and Ali attempt to visit the jeweler's shop but are prevented from entering by the jeweler.
+A con artist overhears the conversation and informs them on pickpocketing.
+Hossein, naturally sensitive to his social status, is offended by the con artist's automatic classification of him and Ali as mere pickpockets.
+Later on, Hossein and Ali attempt to visit the jeweler's shop but are prevented from entering.

-Hossein delivers first to a friend and fellow former war veteran who gives him a large tip, and then delivers to a raucous block party in a wealthy Tehran district that is being staked out by the police.
+One night, Hossein makes a delivery first to a former comrade in arms who gives him a large tip, and then to a raucous block party in a wealthy Tehran district that is being staked out by the police.
 The police prevent his delivery and detain him until the party ends.
 He offers the pizza instead to the police, who only eat when the chief accepts a slice.

-The next morning, Hossein, Ali, and The Bride dress formally and gain admittance to the jeweler's shop.
-They browse among jewelry much too expensive for their means, while Hossein primarily waits to see The Jeweler.
-When The Jeweler actually shows up, he condescendingly suggests that they go to a pawnshop to buy handcrafted gold that can be easily liquidated in an emergency.
-Disgusted, Hossein and The Bride leave to their respective homes.
+The next morning, Hossein, Ali, and Ali's sister dress formally and gain admittance to the jewelry store.
+They browse among jewelry much too expensive for their means, while Hossein primarily waits to see the jeweler.
+When the jeweler actually shows up, he condescendingly suggests that they go to a pawnshop to buy handcrafted gold that can be easily liquidated in an emergency.
+Disgusted, Hossein and Ali's sister leave to their respective homes.

 Hossein naps in his simple apartment until he is awakened by police arresting a man professing innocence from a nearby building.
-Later that night, Hossein passes by a fellow delivery driver who had been killed in an accident.
-He delivers a pizza to an unnamed Rich Man, who lives in an extremely wealthy district and lives lavishly in a spacious apartment.
-The Rich Man invites him in, and while he is occupied in a phone call, Hossein explores the apartment, taking a shave and swimming in the pool, before surveying the city from its balcony.
+Later that night, he passes by the scene of a serious accident involving a fellow delivery driver.
+He delivers a pizza to a rich and self-absorbed man named Pourang, who lives in a lavish apartment.
+Pourang invites him in, and while he is occupied in a phone call, Hossein explores the apartment, taking a shave and swimming in the pool, before surveying the city from its balcony.

-Some time later, Hossein holds the Jeweler at gunpoint when the latter opens the shop.
-Hossein initially demands for a specific piece of jewelry before deciding instead to demand the safe's key.
-Hossein then kills the Jeweler before committing suicide.
+Some time later, Hossein holds the jeweler at gunpoint when the latter opens the shop.
+He demands a blue ring that caught his eye during his last visit, and then access to the safe when told that the ring is in it.
+The scene ends before the robbery goes south and Hossein commits suicide.